uniqpath/dmt/etc/integrate/README.md

 Run `dmt integrate` inside an _installable DMT app directory_.

-This will install or **integrate the app into DMT ENGINE**.
-It is not called simply "dmt install" because this would mean installing the DMT ENGINE somewhere, to avoid confusion and be even more descriptive we call installing apps into the engine "to integrate".
+This will **integrate (install) the app into DMT ENGINE**.
+It is not called simply "dmt install" because this could mean installing the DMT ENGINE somewhere, to avoid confusion and be even more descriptive we call installing apps into the engine "integration".

 See [svelte-demo](https://github.com/dmtsys/svelte-demo) for a nice example of a simple DMT-installable app.